 Although the foods we’ve just covered each feature just a handful of ingredients, Middle Eastern cuisine is nevertheless remarkably challenging to cook authentically.
 For this reason, even though Middle Eastern is the first cuisine I’ll look for when I can’t find a vegan restaurant, it’s the last type of food I’ll order if I’m at a restaurant that doesn’t specialize in the cuisine.
 In my experience, most vegan restaurants do an excellent job with Mexican food, are hit-and-miss with Indian dishes, and completely botch Middle Eastern basics like falafel or hummus.
 Bagel shop hummus is generally mediocre hummus!

 That said, I don’t want to discourage you from trying your hand at making these dishes, since they can certainly be cooked brilliantly at home.
 But if you’re new to cooking, or you haven’t eaten this cuisine extensively, I think you’re better off starting with an easier cuisine like Mexican food.
 If and when you’re ready to try cooking Middle Eastern food, there is an excellent vegan cookbook devoted entirely to this cuisine called Tahini & Turmeric.
-Alternately, just pick up any classic Middle Eastern cookbook you happen to find, and cook only the vegan dishes.
+Alternately, just pick up any classic Middle Eastern cookbook you happen to find, and select only the vegan dishes—you’ll still have plenty of delicious meals to choose from.

 Despite my cautions about the difficulty of preparing this cuisine, there is one Middle Eastern item that even novice cooks can nail on their first attempt: the tahini dressing that’s used for salads and falafel sandwiches.
 Nothing could be easier to make: just blend together some tahini with water, minced garlic, and a splash of lemon juice.
 Homemade tahini dressing is my default salad dressing.
 It’s much cheaper than bottled dressings, and is generally made from higher quality ingredients.